-Easy and delicious pumpkin scones, with raisins and a sweet maple glaze.
+Easy and delicious maple-glazed pumpkin scones with raisins.
 A wonderful Fall baking treat, perfect to enjoy any time of day.

 pumpkin scones with maple glaze on cooling rack